-- Class attendance, with occasional in-class exercises. - Assigned readings, including websites and documents on the Internet. - Two required map exercises, done in class and due in class. - One self-guided visit to a major Baltimore or Washington, D.C. art museum. - One short (5pp.) paper based on museum visits, with a graded first draft to be revised. - Two midterm tests and a final exam.
+- Class attendance, with occasional in-class exercises. - Assigned readings, including websites and documents on the Internet. - A required map exercise, done in class, and possibly a second class exercise. - One self-guided visit to a major local art museum. - One short (5pp.) paper based on museum visits, done and submitted in two drafts. - Two midterm tests and a final exam.